-The USB PHY is connected to the ports on Tile 0 and Tile 1 as shown in Figure 11.
+The USB PHY is connected to the ports on Tile 0 and Tile 1 as shown in Figure 14.
 When the USB PHY is enabled on Tile 0, the ports shown can on Tile 0 only be used with the USB PHY.
 When the USB PHY is enabled on Tile 1, then the ports shown can on Tile 1 only be used with the USB PHY.
 All other IO pins and ports are unaffected.
 The USB PHY should not be enabled on both tiles.
+Two clock blocks can be used to clock the USB ports.
+One clock block for the TXDATA path, and one clock block for the RXDATA path.
+Details on how to connect those ports are documented in an application note on USB for xCORE-200.